tobe-fe-dalao/fast-vue3/README.md

 ![Less](https://img.shields.io/badge/-Less-1D365D?logo=less&logoColor=white)
 ![Taiwind](https://img.shields.io/badge/-Tailwind%20CSS-06B6D4?logo=Tailwind%20CSS&logoColor=white)

 An out-of-the-box Vue3+Vite2+TypeScript,etc. template framework for quickly building large-scale applications.
 Various plugins are integrated and optimized for modularization and lead-on-demand, so you can use it with confidence.
-[Update documentation click here](https://github.com/MaleWeb/fast-vue3/blob/main/docs/update.md)
+[Update documentation click here please](https://github.com/MaleWeb/fast-vue3/blob/main/docs/update.md)

 English |  [简体中文](./README-zh_CN.md) |
 # Feature
-Here is a brief introduction to some core parts, and the installation part will not be discussed in detail.
+Here is a brief introduction to some core parts and the installation part will not be discussed in detail.
 It is recommended that you read the official documentation or [visual warehouse](https://github1s.com/MaleWeb/fast-vue3) directly.

 ## 🪂Tech giants collaboration-code specification
-🪁 At present, many tech giants teams generally use [husky](https://github.com/typicode/husky)和 [lint-staged](https://github.com/okonet/lint-staged)  to constrain code specifications.
+🪁 Many tech giants teams generally use [husky](https://github.com/typicode/husky) and  [lint-staged](https://github.com/okonet/lint-staged)  to constrain code specifications at present.
-- through `pre-commit` to implement  lint check,unit test,code formatting,etc.。
+- Through `pre-commit` to implement  lint check,unit test,code formatting,etc.。
-- Combined with the VsCode （Formatting automatically when saving：editor.formatOnSave: true）
+- Combined with the VsCode（formatting automatically when saving：editor.formatOnSave: true）
-- Combined with the Git hooks（Execute before commit：pre-commit => npm run lint:lint-staged）
+- Combined with the Git hooks（execute before commit：pre-commit => npm run lint:lint-staged）
-- IDE configuration（`.editorconfig`）、ESLint configuration（`.eslintrc.js` 和 `.eslintignore`）、StyleLint configuration（`.stylelintrc` 和 `.stylelintignore`），for details, please refer to the corresponding configuration file。
+- IDE configuration（`.editorconfig`）,ESLint configuration（`.eslintrc.js` 和 `.eslintignore`）,StyleLint configuration（`.stylelintrc` 和 `.stylelintignore`）,for details, please refer to the corresponding configuration file。

 🔌 Close code specification
-add`.eslintignore` 和 `.stylelintignore`  to `src/`  directory respectively to ignore
+add `.eslintignore`  and  `.stylelintignore`  to `src/`  directory respectively to ignore

 ## Directory Structure